atick-faisal/label-studio/docs/source/guide/project_settings_lse.md

 ---

 !!! error Enterprise
-    Many settings are only available in Label Studio Enterprise Edition.
-If you're using Label Studio Community Edition, see [Label Studio Features](label_studio_compare) to learn more.
+    Many settings are only available in Annotation Hub Enterprise Edition.
+If you're using Annotation Hub Community Edition, see [Annotation Hub Features](label_studio_compare) to learn more.

 ## General